Matt52/bayesian-testing/README.md

 - `NormalDataTest`
 - `DeltaLognormalDataTest`
 - `DiscreteDataTest`
+- `PoissonDataTest`

-In all cases, there are two methods to insert data:
+All test classes support two methods to insert the data:
 - `add_variant_data` - adding raw data for a variant as a list of observations (or numpy 1-D array)
-- `add_variant_data_agg` - adding aggregated variant data (this can be practical for a large data, as the aggregation can be done on a database level)
+- `add_variant_data_agg` - adding aggregated variant data (this can be practical for a large data, as the aggregation can be done already on a database level)

-Both methods for adding data are allowing specification of prior distributions (see details in respective docstrings).
+Both methods for adding data allow specification of prior distributions (see details in respective docstrings).
 Default prior setup should be sufficient for most of the cases (e.g. cases with unknown priors or large amounts of data).